Los Guayos Municipality: Sites of Interest

 The Colonial church of San Antonio de Padua or Church of Los Guayos: This is one of the oldest churches in Venezuela.
 Its first building dates back to 1650, when it was the church for the tibes of the area.
 The bell tower, with two adjacent areas, dates back to 1779.

 Demographics

 The Los Guayos Municipality, according to a 2007 population estimate by the National Institute of Statistics of Venezuela, has a population of 157,787 (up from 133,237 in 2000).
 This amounts to 7.1% of the state's population.
 The municipality's population density is 2465.42 PD/sqkm.

 Government

-The mayor of the Los Guayos Municipality is Anibal Jose Dose Rumbos, re-elected on November 23, 2008 with 52% of the vote.
+The mayor of the Los Guayos Municipality in 2008 was Anibal Jose Dose Rumbos.
+He was re-elected on November 23, 2008 with 52% of the vote.
 The municipality is divided into one parish (Los Guayos).